News from the Accreditation and Monitoring team, July 2021.

 Update on review of the Standards

 In October 2020, the Office of the Children’s Guardian began a review of the NSW Child Safe Standards for Permanent Care (2015).
 A series of consultation workshops were held with Aboriginal out-of-home care providers, as well as Aboriginal workers working in non-Aboriginal agencies.
-The consultation summary (PDF 263.4KB) is available on our website.
+The consultation summary (PDF) is available.

 We are now preparing consultation documentation for feedback from the wider sector.
 We plan to have the consultation documentation available for comment in September 2021.